Medicalization of Female Genital Mutilation

 Medicalization of FGM are “situations in which FGM is practiced by any category of health personnel, whether in a public or private clinic, at home or elsewhere” (World Health Organization, 2010).
-Doctors, assistant doctors, clinicians, nurses, midwives, trained traditional birth attendants and other personnel responsible for providing health care to the population, in both the private and public sectors, as well as retired health workers who continue to perform FGM/C. (World Health Organization, 2010)
+Doctors, assistant doctors, clinicians, nurses, midwives, trained traditional birth attendants and other personnel responsible for providing health care to the population, in both the private and public sectors, as well as retired health workers who continue to perform FGM/C. (ibid, 2010)

 Where is medicalization of FGM an issue ?

 According to a Population Council’s report in February 2017, this practice concerns 26% of women having suffered from FGM (meaning a total of 16 million women and girls).
-91% of these operations took place in Egypt, Sudan as well as Nigeria.
+91% of these operations took place in Egypt, Sudan and Nigeria.
 There is also a substantial rise of the medicalised practice of FGM in Guinea and Kenya (Shell-Duncan B., Njue C. and Moore Z., 2017), as well as Indonesia, Malaysia, Mali and Yemen (28toomany, 2016).

 An upward trend

 To identify current trends and understand how medicalization evolves over time, it is interesting to focus on the prevalence rate according to age.
-In doing so, Population Council noticed that the percentage of girls between 0 to 14 years old concerned by medicalization is systematically higher than the one for women between 15 to 49 years old.
+In doing so, the Population Council noticed that the percentage of girls between 0 & 14 years old concerned by medicalization is systematically higher than the one for women between 15 to 49 years old.
 It appears that parents resort more to health care professionals to cut their daughters.

 The increase is especially high in Egypt where 75% of the girls have undergone FGM practiced by a health care provider while only 15% of women are concerned, but also in Guinea where 30% of girls are concerned by medicalization against only 5% of women.